matjez/Email-to-SMS/README.md

 # Email-to-SMS
- SMS notification about received email.
+ SMS notification about received email with twillio.